ankitvoramtu/Basic_Algorithms/README.md

 **condensed_time_ranges.py:** Let's say you need a tool to find available hours for everyone in your organization.
 This script returns a list of condensed ranges for given a list of meeting time ranges of people in the organization.

 **MeanAveragePrecision.py:** This computes the average precision at different k values.
 To compute the mean average precision at k, it can be utilized.

+**Technical Interview Practice:** Some technical interview questions and solutions coded in Python.